 As Deputy Prime Minister, Sir Nick occupied the second highest office in the country at a time when the United Kingdom was recovering from a deep recession following the banking crisis of 2008, and hugely controversial decisions were needed to restore stability to the public finances.
 During that time, he oversaw referenda on electoral reform and Scottish independence, and extensive reforms to the education, health and pensions systems.
-He was particularly associated with landmark changes to the funding of schools, early years education and the treatment of mental health within the NHS.
+He was particularly associated with landmark changes to the funding of schools, early years’ education and the treatment of mental health within the NHS.
 His book, ‘Politics: Between the Extremes’, is a reflection on his time in Government and the place of liberalism in the current political landscape.